Barbara McClintock: Early life

 Barbara McClintock was born Eleanor McClintock on June 16, 1902, in Hartford, Connecticut, the third of four children born to homeopathic physician Thomas Henry McClintock and Sara Handy McClintock.
 Thomas McClintock was the child of British immigrants.
 Marjorie, the oldest child, was born in October 1898; Mignon, the second daughter, was born in November 1900.
 The youngest, Malcolm Rider (called Tom), was born 18 months after Barbara.
 When she was a young girl, her parents determined that Eleanor, a "feminine" and "delicate" name, was not appropriate for her, and chose Barbara instead.
 McClintock was an independent child beginning at a very young age, a trait she later identified as her "capacity to be alone".
-From the age of three until she began school, McClintock lived with an aunt and uncle in Brooklyn, New York in order to reduce the financial burden on her parents while her father established his medical practice.
+From the age of three until she began school, McClintock lived with an aunt and uncle in Brooklyn, New York, in order to reduce the financial burden on her parents while her father established his medical practice.
 She was described as a solitary and independent child.
 She was close to her father, but had a difficult relationship with her mother, tension that began when she was young.

-The McClintock family moved to Brooklyn in 1908 and McClintock completed her secondary education there at Erasmus Hall High School; she graduated early in 1919.
+The McClintock family moved to Brooklyn in 1908 and McClintock completed her secondary education there at Erasmus Hall High School; she graduated in 1919.
 She discovered her love of science and reaffirmed her solitary personality during high school.
 She wanted to continue her studies at Cornell University's College of Agriculture.
 Her mother resisted sending McClintock to college for fear that she would be unmarriageable, a common attitude at the time.
 McClintock was almost prevented from starting college, but her father allowed her to just before registration began, and she matriculated at Cornell in 1919.